Does Cycling Strengthen Ankles: 11 Advantages [Signs & Dangers]

 Cycling can be part of a rehabilitation program for those recovering from ankle injuries.
 Here’s how cycling can aid in recovery:

 Aids recovery: Cycling can be an effective rehabilitation exercise for ankle injuries.
+Also, the bicycle activates the quadriceps while ensuring that the ligaments in the knee are not overstretched.

 Boosting Effectiveness with Ankle Weights